 Hello my friends.
 If you want to know what my ultimate comfort food is, today is the day.
-I made my childhood all-time favorite dessert – rice pudding.
-This time I added an autumn ingredient which I found to be super delicious.
-This Pumpkin Rice Pudding recipe is made with some of my favorite ingredients when making desserts or sweet treats.
-Ingredients like coconut milk, evaporated milk, and pumpkin puree.
+I’m making my childhood all-time favorite dessert, rice pudding, aka Arroz con Leche.
+For this recipe, I’m adding seasonal ingredients that add an additional layer of flavor and create the most delicious, creamiest bowl of goodness.
+This Pumpkin Rice Pudding recipe is made with some of my favorite ingredients like coconut milk, coconut flakes, evaporated milk, and pumpkin puree.

 I was very traditional with my rice pudding recipe, until today.
 By adding the pumpkin puree, I discovered a new layer of Fall flavor and creaminess.
-Geoffrey didn’t have the chance to eat more than two small cups of this Pumpkin Rice Pudding.
+Geoffrey didn’t have the chance to eat more than two small cups of this Pumpkin Rice Pudding because I ate all.
 I made it one night, and by the time he came back from work the next day, he didn’t find anything left.
 I ate all of it during the day for breakfast, a snack, and lunch.
-It was a full carbohydrate, sugary, rich no-diet day.
-I know… I will have to hit the treadmill and the rowing machine pretty hard if I want to stay at the same weight.
+It was a full carbohydrate, sugary, rich, no-diet day.
+I know, I will have to hit the treadmill and the rowing machine pretty hard if I want to stay at the same weight.
 The thing is that it has been a little tough for me lately because this is the season of the year to cook or bake fall dessert and holiday treats – and I love them all!

 Like this recipe so far?
 Be the first to know when we release new ones!

 How to Make the Best Pumpkin Rice Pudding